SazzadSH/springboot-assignment-telenor/README.md

 }
 ```

-As persistence layer in memory H2 is being used and to manage persistence Spring Data JPA 2.2 is being used.
+- As persistence layer in memory H2 is being used and to manage persistence Spring Data JPA 2.2 is being used.

-Request and Response has been validated by HandlerInterceptorAdapter and ResponseBodyAdvice available under validator package, response has been delivered with an immutable DTO.
+- Request and Response has been validated by HandlerInterceptorAdapter and ResponseBodyAdvice available under validator package, response has been delivered with an immutable DTO.

-Several auto converter has been introduced to map request parameter with Enum instance which can be found under helper package and the configuration is available at config package
+- Several auto converter has been introduced to map request parameter with Enum instance which can be found under helper package and the configuration is available at config package

-To handle exception gracefully with ResponseEntityExceptionHandler
+- To handle exception gracefully with ResponseEntityExceptionHandler

-The class diagram of the database entity is followed -
+- The class diagram of the database entity is followed -

 ![Product GET API](docs/image/Product-Entity-Class-Diagram.jpg)

-To achieve polymorphic object query JPA inheritance singe table strategy has come in picture.
+- To achieve polymorphic object query JPA inheritance singe table strategy has come in picture.

-TTD approach is being following during the development, Including unit testing and integration testing 4 different types style is available at test folder.
+- TTD approach is being following during the development, Including unit testing and integration testing 4 different types style is available at test folder.
-> 1. Unit testing with mockito jupiter
+>> 1. Unit testing with mockito jupiter
-> 2. Unit testing Spring Test Framework
+>> 2. Unit testing Spring Test Framework
-> 3. JPA testing with @DataJpaTest
+>> 3. JPA testing with @DataJpaTest
-> 4. Integration testing with TestRestTemplate
+>> 4. Integration testing with TestRestTemplate

+## Prerequisite

+You should have following tools installed in your system to run the application

+- jdk-1.8.0

+- maven 3.6.3 (Optional.
+Requires, if you don't use mvnw/docker)

+- docker (Optional.
+Requires, if run with docker)

+- docker-compose (Optional.
+Requires, if run with docker-compose)

 **Build the application with Maven**